fireblocks/hbar-fireblocks-sdk/README.md

     };
     ```

-2. Use signature caching as described in the next section
+2. Let the SDK choose a number of random nodes and use signature caching as described in the next section
+    ```javascript
+    const clientConfig = {
+        apiKey: '01234567-89ab-cdef-0123-456789abcdef',
+        privateKey: '/path/to/private/key',
+        vaultAccountId: X,
+        testnet: true,
+        apiEndpoint: Y,
+    };
+    ```

 ### Signature Caching
-Hedera's SDK provides the possibility to send a transaction to multiple nodes, to achieve this, each node gets its own transaction payload, differing in the node-id, but as a result each payload needs to be signed.
-To make this process easier, we provide a functionality which will freeze the node ids that will be used, and will sign all the payloads, to make the execution easier.
+Hedera's SDK provides the possibility to send a transaction to multiple nodes, to achieve this, each node gets its own transaction payload, differing in the node ID, as a result each payload needs to be signed.
+To make this process easier, we provide a functionality which will sign all the payloads at once, to make the execution easier and more efficient.

 The following is an example of how to use this functionality;
 ```javascript